In the mood for unique and exciting mixed drinks? Then you have to try these kiwi cocktails!

-People add lots of different fruits and berries to their mixed drinks, but kiwi isn’t usually one of them.
+People add lots of different fruits and berries to their mixed drinks.
+But how often do you see kiwi cocktails on the menu?

 If you’re looking for a way to ease yourself into kiwi-flavored drinks, start with the kiwi mint mojito.